erickgunawan99/incremental-enrich-iceberg-table/README.md

 1. Pre-Orchestration Setup (Bootstrap Phase)
   Before the Airflow DAG takes over, the environment is initialized to establish the Lakehouse schema and reference data.

     * Key Setup Steps:

     1. Infrastructure: Spinning up the stack via Docker Compose (Spark, Airflow, MinIO).

     1. Data Generation: Seeding the raw bucket in MinIO with initial transaction data.

     1. Schema Initialization: Running a one-time Spark script to:

     1. Create the raw Iceberg table.

     1. Ingest country_demographics.csv into a permanent dimension Iceberg table.

     1. Initialize the enriched output table where the final joined results will reside.

 2. Airflow Orchestration Workflow
-  The DAG manages the incremental lifecycle of data, from ingestion to archiving, with a strict "Quality-First" gate.
+   * The DAG manages the incremental lifecycle of data, from ingestion to archiving, with a strict "Quality-First" gate.

-  -> merge_incremental_iceberg -> archive]

-  Operational Flow:
+   * Operational Flow:

     1. Manifest Creation: Identifies a specific batch of new files (e.g., max 5 files) to process, ensuring predictable resource usage.

     1. Data Quality Gate (Great Expectations): Validates the batch against critical business rules:

       1. Date Formats: Ensures consistency across time columns.

       1. Range Validation: Validates that years fall within logical bounds.

       1. Value Constraints: Checks min/max values for numeric fields to prevent data skew or corruption.

     1. Branching Logic:

     1. Success Path: If data passes the threshold, spark_job writes to the raw Iceberg table, and merge_incremental_iceberg performs an Upsert/Merge into the final enriched         table.

     1. Quarantine Path: If validation fails, data is moved to a quarantine zone for manual inspection, bypassing the Iceberg warehouse.

     1. Cleanup & Archiving: Successfully processed files are moved to an archive folder, and the manifest is deleted to prepare for the next hourly run.

 3. Technical Configuration Highlights
   The pipeline utilizes a Hadoop-style Iceberg Catalog stored in MinIO.
 The Spark configuration is optimized for stability and observability: